 - After about 2-3 minutes, season with salt and pepper, flip your mushrooms, and lower your heat.
 Add 2 Tbsp of butter, thinly sliced garlic, and fresh thyme, and baste the mushrooms with butter.

 - Once you pull the polenta out of the oven, whisk in ⅔ of your parmesan cheese and 2 Tbsp of butter.
-Season with salt and black pepper.
+Season with salt and pepper.

 - Scoop your polenta into individual bowls, top with remaining parmesan cheese, and add a serving of your crispy mushrooms.
 Finish with Maldon salt and thyme.

-You can substitute chicken broth for water.
+You can substitute chicken stock for water.

 You can use milk and water; just make sure your ratio is 4 parts liquid to 1 part polenta.